Free FDLE Warrant Search

 Do warrants show up on a background check?

-Yes, any outstanding warrant will show up in even the most basic background check, especially if the warrant is listed on the FDLE website.
+Yes, any outstanding warrant will appear in even the most basic background check, especially if the warrant is listed on the FDLE website.

 Can a warrant stop you from getting a job?

-Yes, having an outstanding warrant can definitely keep you from getting a job.
+Yes, an outstanding warrant can keep you from getting a job.
 Most employers will perform a background check as part of the application process.

 Contact an attorney about ways to resolve the warrant under the best possible terms before you apply for a job.